Facts about Morbid Obesity and Filing for Disability

 7) The causes of morbid obesity can be genetic, due to hormonal imbalances or due to metabolic disorders.
 In addition, morbid obesity can be caused by eating unhealthy foods in large portions and not implementing a daily exercise regimen.

 8) When diet, exercise, behavior modifications, and traditional pharmaceuticals do not work for reducing one's weight, the U.S. National Institutes of Health recommends a form of bariatric surgery as an option.
 Not only can bariatric surgery help reduce weight significantly for long-term, but it can also help reduce mortality, improve cardiovascular risks, and help patients recover from diabetes.

-Can you qualify for disability benefits with this condition
+Qualifying for disability benefits with this condition

 Whether or not you qualify for disability and, as a result, are approved for disability benefits will depend entirely on the information obtained from your medical records.
-This includes whatever statements may have been obtained from your treating physician (a doctor who has a history of treating your condition and is, therefore, qualified to comment as to your condition and prognosis).

-It will also depend on the information obtained from your vocational, or work, history if you are an adult, or academic records if you are a minor-age child.
 The important thing to keep in mind is that the social security administration does not award benefits based on simply having a condition, but, instead, will base an approval or denial on the extent to which a condition causes functional limitations.
 Functional limitations can be great enough to make work activity not possible (or, for a child, make it impossible to engage in age-appropriate activities).

 Why are so many disability cases lost at the disability application and reconsideration appeal levels?